 Some interpret Matt.
 5:32 to include adultery.
 This author would modify that to say it would have to be unrepentant adultery, in which case Matt.
 5:32 would not be the primary verse of guidance, but rather John 14:15.
 If a disciple of Jesus who is married, goes into an adulterous relationship and does not repent after going through Family discipline as given in Matt.
 18:15-17, then they are to be considered an unbeliever.
 If a disciple gets caught in the flesh and stumbles and transgresses, but repents when confronted (Matt.
 18:15-17), then there should be restoration and forgiveness granted to that spouse (Matt.
 18:21-22; Luke 17:3-4).
-Truly, forgiveness is the key to walking after Messiah Jesus, for His forgiveness towards us is infinitely more than we'll ever be called upon to grant to others, including a temporarily unfaithful spouse (Matt.
+Truly, forgiveness is the key to walking after the Light, for His forgiveness towards us is infinitely more than we'll ever be called upon to grant to others, including a temporarily unfaithful spouse (Matt.
 18:21-35).
-It is the mistake of those with a self righteous heart to place an unforgiving spirit above mercy (Matt.
+It is the mistake of those with a proud heart to place an unforgiving spirit above mercy (Matt.
 23:23).

 Matt.
 5:32, "But I say to you that whoever divorces his wife for any reason except sexual immorality causes her to commit adultery; and whoever marries a woman who is divorced commits adultery".